JohnSnowLabs/nlu/docs/en/install_advanced.md

 ## Install Licensed Libraries

 The following is a more detailed overview of the alternative installation methods and parameters you can use.
-The parameters of `jsl.install()`parameters fall into 3 categories:
+The parameters of `nlp.install()`parameters fall into 3 categories:

 - **Authorization Flow Choice & Auth Flow Tweaks**
 - **Installation Targets** such as `Airgap Offline`, `Databricks`, `new Pytho Venv`,  `Currently running Python Enviroment`,